vaidasbl/stonkz/README.md

 ## Limitations and shortcomings

-- It would be useful for a company symbol input field to show suggestions of what symbols exist.
+- It would be useful for a company symbol input field to show suggestions of what symbols exist in finnhub's database.
 This was attempted to accomplish by writing a function for symbol extraction, but it generated a text file with nearly 29k company symbols, which kept breaking the app;
 - Graph generation through company card in homepage does not work as intented.
-It does not trigger a function so user has to manually click search.
+It does not trigger a function so a user has to manually click 'Search' button.
 This is caused by poorly organized component structure;
 - Refreshing the page while not at home path '/' shows routing error;
 - There are no tests written.

-## Tools, Technologies and libraries
+## Tools, Technologies and libraries used

 Backend: Node.js, Express, Mongoose, Finnhub;
 Frontend: React.js, Redux.js, MUI, Bootstrap, Highcharts, SASS, Sweetalert;
 Database: MongoDB;
-Hosted on: www.heroku.com
+Hosted on: Heroku